majiangl/lit-app/README.md

-# lit-template
+# lit-starter
-A template project for lit
+A starter project for lit